hannorein/rebound/README.rst

 * **Profiling the shearing sheet example**

    This example demonstrates how to use the profiling tool that comes with REBOUND to find out which parts of your code are slow.
-To turn on this option, simple set `PROFILING=1` in the `Makefile`.
+To turn on this option, simple set `PROFILING=1` in the Makefile.
 Note that enabeling this option makes REBOUND not thread-safe.

   Directory: examples/profiling